Aberdeen see off Hibs 1-0 to secure fourth straight victory - Evening Express

 McInnes made two changes to the side that overwhelmed Faroe Islands minnows NSI Runavik 6-0 in the Europa League first qualifying round on Thursday.

-Welsh international Ryan Hedges was rewarded for a hat-trick after coming on as a substitute against NSI Runavik with a recall to the starting line-up whilst defender Tommie Hoban was also promoted from the bench.
+Welsh international Ryan Hedges was rewarded for a hat-trick after coming on as a substitute against Runavik with a recall to the starting line-up, while defender Tommie Hoban was also promoted from the bench.

 Dylan McGeouch and Curtis Main both dropped to the bench.

-Hibs created the opening opportunity in the first minute when Joe Lewis spilled a simple cross fro Joe Newell.
+Hibs created the opening opportunity in the first minute when Joe Lewis spilled a simple cross from Joe Newell.

-It was so unlike captain Lewis and the loose ball fell to Martin Boyle who fluffed it by shooting tamely at Lewis.
+It was so unlike captain Lewis and the loose ball fell to Martin Boyle, who fluffed it by shooting tamely at the keeper.

 Keeper Lewis pushed it over at his top left corner.

-Moments later Lewis came to the rescue again when saving a powerful Boyle drive.

-Aberdeen threatened with a neat one two between Scott Wright and Ryan Hedges that ripped open the defence.
+Aberdeen threatened with a neat one-two between Scott Wright and Hedges that ripped open the defence.

-Hedges’ powerful low drive from 12 yards was blocked by keeper Ofir Marciano.
+Hedges’ powerful low shot from 12 yards was blocked by keeper Ofir Marciano.

-In the 33rd minute Marley Watkins fired in a low drive from the edge of the penalty area but keeper Marciano got down well to block.
+In the 33rd minute Marley Watkins fired in a low drive from the edge of the penalty area, but Marciano got down well to block.

 Aberdeen went ahead in the 39th minute with Watkins at the heart of the action.

-On loan Bristol City striker Watkins chased down Martin Boyle deep inside the Hibs box as he readied to clear.
+The on-loan Bristol City striker chased down Boyle deep inside the Hibs box as he readied to clear.

 Boyle was unaware of Watkins closing down on him and caught him with his swiped clearance.